 Now add to his tour earnings a multiple from advertising sponsors… the stickers you see all over his bag.
 That’s $50k here, $50k there.
 In a good year maybe it adds up to half a million bucks or more.
 Take out agent and manager and lawyer and accountant fees and he’s down to $400k, which he then pays taxes on to net him $250k or something like that.

-But remember – ADAM SCOTT IS ONE OF THE BEST GOLFERS IN MODERN HISTORY.
+He won't be in bad shape, but remember – Kyle Stanley IS ONE OF THE BEST GOLFERS IN THE WORLD.
 And that’s his financial life.
-Orthodontist + Accountant.
-Eih.

 So we’ll reiterate he bottom line: If you love golf and all you can see yourself doing to be happy is to play golf for a living, then great - go for it.
 Just don’t do this gig for the money.
 It ain’t there.